Kong/docs.konghq.com/app/konnect/network-resiliency.md

 ---

 {{site.konnect_saas}} deployments run in hybrid mode, which means that there is a separate control plane attached to one or more data plane nodes.
-Control planes and data planes must communicate with each other to receive and send configurations.
+Control planes and data plane nodes must communicate with each other to receive and send configurations.
 If communication is interrupted and either side can't send or receive config, data plane nodes can still continue proxying traffic to clients.

 Whenever a data plane node receives new configuration from the control plane, it immediately loads that config into memory.
 At the same time, it caches